 Literature as a Force for Social Change

 The English Department at Mills believes in literature's transformative possibilities.
 Full-tuition Fellowships in Writing and Community Engagement explore new ways to make creative writing available outside of the traditional academic environment and use literature as a force for social change.
-Students have the opportunity to develop and teach creative and critical writing workshops to local residents through the Mills Community Teaching Project.
+Students have the opportunity to develop and teach creative and critical writing workshops to local residents through the Project Verb.
 Graduate teaching classes also create strong relationships between Mills graduate students and local community colleges.